Occupation Resilience Framework

 For more information about file types, please go to our File Types page.

 The employment projections are based on detailed data from the Australian Bureau of Statistics Labour Force Survey.
 The projections have been derived from best practice time series models that summarise the information that is in a time series and convert it into a forecast.
-The projections are made by combining forecasts from autoregressive integrated moving average (ARIMA) and exponential smoothing with damped trend (ESWDT) models, with some adjustments made to take account of research undertaken by the Department of Employment and known future industry, occupational and regional developments.
-The projection for total employment growth is consistent with employment growth for the month of June 2017 and the Government’s forecasts and projections for total employment growth from 2017-18 onwards, as published in the 2017-18 Budget.
+The projections are made by combining forecasts from autoregressive integrated moving average (ARIMA) and exponential smoothing with damped trend (ESWDT) models, with some adjustments made to take account of research undertaken by the National Skills Commission and known future industry developments.
+The projection for total employment growth is consistent with employment growth for the month of June 2019 and the Government’s forecasts and projections for total employment growth from 2019-20 onwards, as published in the 2019-20 Budget.

 These projections are for total employment (ie, both full-time and part-time employment), according to the definition of ‘employed’ used by the Australian Bureau of Statistics (ABS) in the Labour Force Survey.
 For more information about the definition of employment, please go to the ABS website.